Be prepared for life's emergencies

 Here is the difference between stepped and level premiums:

-- Stepped premiums - Your insurance premium will
+- Stepped premiums - Your insurance premium

-sure you can afford the premiums.
+sure you can afford the rising premiums.

-- Level premiums - Your insurance premium
+- Level premiums - Your insurance premium does

 cheaper than stepped premiums when you are older.
 If you intend to